hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/prestashop/readme.ru.md

 6. **Correct Base64 Handling:** The example credentials are correctly encoded and decoded.

-7. **Example Usage (Illustrative):**  The example usage blocks demonstrate how you can use the functions created.
+7. **Example Usage (IlluStartive):**  The example usage blocks demonStarte how you can use the functions created.
 Crucially, they show how to handle cases where `get_api_url` might return `None` (indicating missing credentials or endpoint).

 **How to Run the Tests:**